WajHub/Snake_game/README.md

 * Use the arrow keys to control the snake.
 * Eat the food to grow longer.
 * Don't hit the walls or the snake's own body.
+* s - save the game
+* l - load the last game

 ## Preview
 ![](Snake_1.png)